ifohancroft/PiCase40-GPIO-PCB/README.md

  - A: Main mount holes diameter - 4mm.
 Must be between 4mm (bottom case mount posts' inner diameter) and 6mm (bottom case mount posts' outer diameter), so the PCB rests on the the posts, but allows the raised lip around the screw holes to go through.
  - E: Female header center to bottom board edge - 5mm.
 Must be between 5mm (half the thickness of a typical female pin header (dimension D:) + about 2.5mm for its SMD pads and some wiggle room) and 7mm as the inner board wall is 7mm away.
- - J: Top mount post hole - 3mm.
+ - J: Top mount post hole diameter - 3mm.
 Must be less than 6mm (top mount post diameter) and not less than 2.5mm (top mount post inner diameter/screw hole diameter), so the PCB rests on the post but allows for the screw to go through.
  - O: Right mount hole center to board edge above it - 3.5mm.
 Must be bigger than half of dimension A to allow for some lip around the whole and not more than 3.54mm as Raspberry Pi's PoE header starts 3.54mm above the right screw hole center
  - P: Space for Pi's PoE Header - 3mm.
 Must be at least 2.6mm as the Pi's PoE header is 5.2mm by 5.2mm square on the same vertical axis as the right mount hole, but small enough to allow some lip around the male header for traces.
  - R: Cosmetic board cutout width - 5mm.
 If you are going to have this cutout, it must be at least as big as dimension M and less than K - J / 2 to allow for some lip to the left of both the tactile switch body and the top screw hole.